Start Planning for Hotter Temperatures Now: What to Know About Industrial Venting Systems

 Natural Ventilation Systems

 Natural ventilation systems use thermodynamics, not electricity, to efficiently cool buildings.
 Hot air naturally rises and becomes trapped under the roofs of buildings, causing the internal temperature to climb.
 However, industrial roof vents, such as the MoffittVent, allow this hot, stagnant air to escape, preventing that rise in temperature.
-As the hot air leaves the building, wall louvers—and air displacement—pull cooler, fresh air in at the ground level.
-Most industrial and commercial buildings can benefit from improving their natural ventilation, which is a cost-effective way to improve working conditions by lowering internal temperatures by up to 30°F without relying on additional power consumption.
+As the hot air leaves the building, wall louvers – and air displacement- pull cooler air in at the ground level.
+Most industrial and commercial buildings can benefit from improving their natural ventilation.
+This type of venting can improve working conditions by lowering internal temperatures by up to 30°F. All without relying on additional power consumption.
+Making it a more cost-effective way to control temperatures in your facility.

 Powered Ventilation Systems

 In buildings with low roofs, crowded work areas, or high-heat processes, powered ventilation systems are likely the best option.
 These systems still take advantage of thermodynamics, pulling in cooler air and forcing out the hot, but they utilize mechanical processes to boost airflow and improve air turnover.
 Strategically placed industrial fans, for example, can push hot air away from workers.
 Or, alternatively, they can be turned around to provide a pleasant breeze.
-This breeze can mean the difference between loyal employees and a costly retention rate in extreme heat-producing areas, such as glass plants, steel mills, or even corrugated box plants.
+This breeze can mean the difference between loyal employees and a costly retention rate in extreme heat-producing areas.
+Better ventilation helps reduce worker turnover in facilities such as glass plants, steel mills, or even corrugated box plants.

 Hybrid

-Of the three types of ventilation systems, hybrid ventilation is the most common.
-Hybrid industrial venting systems utilize both technologies to provide optimal air exchange, cooling interiors, and a more comfortable, safer working environment.
-A warehouse, for example, may utilize MoffittVent ventilators for hot air exhaust, and side wall fans for powerful fresh air intake.
-With the wide range of industrial venting options and the complex nature of thermodynamics, determining the best blend of natural and powered ventilation requires extensive experience and a thorough site evaluation by ventilation experts.
+Hybrid industrial venting systems utilize both technologies to provide optimal air exchange, cooler interiors, and a more comfortable working environment.
+A warehouse, for example, may utilize MoffittVent ventilators for hot air exhaust, and side wall fans for fresh air intake.
+With the wide range of industrial venting options and the complex nature of thermodynamics, determining the best blend of natural and powered ventilation requires extensive experience.
+That experience, plus a thorough site evaluation by ventilation experts, is only available from Moffitt.

 Start Planning for Hotter Temperatures Now